 The Skilled Work Regional (Provisional) visa is a transitional visa.
 Although it’s temporary in nature, it’s classified as provisional because it provides the visa holder with an opportunity to apply for permanent residency if they’re able to meet certain requirements.

-Main features of the Subclass 491 visa:
+Main features of the Subclass 491 regional visa:

 - Requires sponsorship from an Australian State/Territory or an eligible relative residing in an area deemed regional for the purpose of this visa.

-- A minimum of 65 points via the points-test.
+- A minimum of 65 points via the Points-test.

 - Meet age requirements.